ACT for Alexandria

 President & CEO

-Ms. Heather A Peeler
+Heather Peeler

 Ms. Peeler came to ACT from Grantmakers for Effective Organizations (www.GEOfunders.org), which is dedicated to effective philanthropy and nonprofit success.
 As Vice President of Member and Partner Engagement, she mobilized a national network of more than 5,000 grantmakers in adopting practices to make the greatest impact on nonprofit performance.
 Heather previously served as Chief Strategy Officer at the Corporation for National and Community Service and as Managing Director at Community Wealth Partners.
 She regularly writes and speaks about capacity building, community engagement, collaboration, and learning and evaluation.
 Her own community involvement includes serving as Chair of the Board of Fair Chance, an organization that builds the capacity of grassroots youth-serving organizations, and as a Commissioner on the Washington, D.C.
 Commission on Out of School Time Grant and Youth Outcomes.
 She holds a Bachelor's degree from Wellesley College, and MBA from UCLA.